jmasengeshomsft/poc-table-storage-api-deploy-button/poc-table-storage-api-deploy-button/README.md

 # Developer Community

-## [Draft] How to run the deploy the function app infrastructure in your Azure Subscription
+## How to run the deploy the function app infrastructure in your Azure Subscription using Azure CLI

 Configure the variables.